martbetz/The-Promura-Project/FAQs.md

 <h4>Fair enough, but why are there no photos?</h4>

-If I had the opportunity to take some, I would.
+If I had the opportunity to take some, I would; I don't own any of the lenses listed here, and I've never had physical access to them.
 I don't hold on to anyone else's because I don't own the copyright.

 <!--- <h4>Do you own either of these lenses?</h4>